mikedilger/resolv-rs/README.md

 DNS resolution via glibc.

+Note: If you are only looking up IP addresses for DNS names and don't need other records (MX, TXT, etc), consider other more portable rust libraries like `dns-lookup`.

 This uses `libresolv.so` which is typically configured via `/etc/resolv.conf` to do DNS resolution.
 It allows you to look up DNS resource records of any type (e.g. A, AAAA, MX, TXT, etc), use recursion (if your system's DNS resolver permits it), and perform the DNS search